UNESCO statements on race: Statement on race and racial prejudice (1967)

+Declaration on Race and Racial Prejudice (1978)

-The UNESCO later published other similar statements on racism.
-In 1978, the UNESCO Declaration on Race and Racial Prejudice stated that "All peoples of the world possess equal faculties for attaining the highest level in intellectual, technical, social, economic, cultural and political development" and "The differences between the achievements of the different peoples are entirely attributable to geographical, historical, political, economic, social and cultural factors."
+In 1978, the Declaration on Race and Racial Prejudice was adopted by the General Conference of UNESCO, a political body consisting of representatives of member states.
+This declaration stated that "All peoples of the world possess equal faculties for attaining the highest level in intellectual, technical, social, economic, cultural and political development" and "The differences between the achievements of the different peoples are entirely attributable to geographical, historical, political, economic, social and cultural factors."
 It also argued for implementing a number of policies in order to combat racism and inequalities, and stated that "Population groups of foreign origin, particularly migrant workers and their families who contribute to the development of the host country, should benefit from appropriate measures designed to afford them security and respect for their dignity and cultural values and to facilitate their adaptation to the host environment and their professional advancement with a view to their subsequent reintegration in their country of origin and their contribution to its development; steps should be taken to make it possible for their children to be taught their mother tongue."

 A draft of the statement was prepared by the Director-General and "eminent specialists in human rights".
 It was discussed at a meeting by government representatives from over 100 member states.
 It was recommended that the representatives should include among them "social scientists and other persons particularly qualified to in the social, political, economic, cultural, and scientific aspects of the problem".
 A number of non-governmental and inter-governmental organizations sent observers.
 A final text of was adopted by the meeting of government representatives "by consensus, without opposition or vote" and later by the UNESCO General Conference, Twentieth Session.

+Declaration of Principles on Tolerance (1995)

 In 1995, UNESCO published a Declaration of Principles on Tolerance to add to its dialogue about racial equality with recommendations for tolerant treatment of persons with varied racial and cultural backgrounds.
 It stated "Tolerance is respect, acceptance and appreciation of the rich diversity of our world's cultures, our forms of expression and ways of being human.
 It is fostered by knowledge, openness, communication, and freedom of thought, conscience and belief.
 Tolerance is harmony in difference.
 It is not only a moral duty, it is also a political and legal requirement.
 Tolerance, the virtue that makes peace possible, contributes to the replacement of the culture of war by a culture of peace."

+Legacy

 The 1950 UNESCO statement contributed to the 1954 U.S. Supreme Court desegregation decision in Brown v.
 Board of Education of Topeka.